Professor Jill Belsky featured as Fulbright Specialist

 1st Annual International Education Reception

 On Thursday, May 9, 2013, the Office of International Programs hosted the 1st annual International Education Reception honoring the international accomplishments of UM’s students & faculty.

 In addition to recognizing the scholarly accomplishments of the students and faculty, the event was organized to recognize the collaborative efforts of numerous offices and departments across campus to build a university for the Global Century.

 A key moment during the event was the recognition of international students’ successes that are sponsored through either U.S. government or foreign government support.
 Among those recognized were students participating in the Global Undergraduate Exchange Program (also known as the Global UGRAD Program), the Edmund S. Muskie Graduate Fellowship Program, the LOTUS Scholarship Program, and Brazil’s Science Without Borders (SWB) Program.

 The English Laguage Insitute (ELI) of the Office of International Programs recently celebrated 20 years on campus.

-India in Missoula From March 1st until March 9th the University of Montana and the Missoula community will celebrate India in a series of events entitled “India in Missoula”.
-These events, starting Friday, March 1st with an India-themed art exhibit at Murphy%7eJubb Fine Art, are intended to provide information to the community about India, its history, science, and culture, and to UM students regarding study abroad opportunities to that country.
+From March 1 until March 9, 2013 the University of Montana and the Missoula community will celebrate India in a series of events entitled “India in Missoula”.
+These events, starting Friday, March 1st with an India-themed art exhibit at Murphy Jubb Fine Art, are intended to provide information to the community about India, its history, science, and culture, and to UM students regarding study abroad opportunities to that country.

-The University of Montana has hired Dr. Paulo Zagalo-Melo as the new director of the Office of International Programs.
+University of Montana has hired Dr. Paulo Zagalo-Melo as the new director of the Office of International Programs.

 Dr. Zagalo-Melo, currently the director of the Luso-American Foundation in Lisbon, Portugal, will begin his new duties at UM in April.